COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

 Who completes the W.Cl.4 first medical report?

 The treating medical practitioner completes the W.Cl.4 (First Medical Report in respect of an Accident) at the first treatment of an injury on duty.
-The practitioner must be HPCSA-registered and include a practice number, because the Compensation Fund will not process reports without them.
-The employer lodges the claim itself, but the medical report is the doctor's responsibility and should not wait for the employer's paperwork.
+The practitioner must be HPCSA registered and include a practice number, because the Compensation Fund will not process reports without them.
+The employer lodges the claim itself; the medical report is the treating practitioner's responsibility.

 What is the difference between the W.Cl.4 and the W.Cl.5?